openware/peatio/docs/tasks/order_archive.md

 bundle exec rake job job:order:archive
 ```

-It will move cancelled orders without trades older than one week from the main database to the archive database.
+It will move cancelled orders without any trade older than one week from the main database to the archive database.

 New DB Job record: